dalehenrich/gsApplicationTools/docs/gettingStarted.md

 committed by other users become visible to you...*

 ---

+###Maintenance VM
+The *maintenance vm* is a gem server that must be run while serving Seaside requests.
+The main job of the *maintenance vm* is to reap expired session state.
+The *maintenance vm* also runs an hourly *mark For collect*.
+For large Seaside installations (a stone where the entire GemStone repository cannot fit into the Shared Page Cache), the *mark for collect* should be moved into a separate gem server and run during off-peak hours.

 ###Transaction Conflict
 **Excerpted from [Programming Guide for GemStone/S 64 Bit][3], Section 8.2**